451

 Keywords: color vision deficiency (CVD), color blindness requirements, color blindness user interface

-Research Title: Automatically Generated Feature Model from Requirements: Toward an Enhanced Formalism
+Research Title: Automatically generated goal models from requirements: Toward an enhanced formalism.

 Faculty: Information Technology